 - iPads, laptops or other alternative recording devices

 - Positive behaviour rewards system

 Each learner is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum available within a school.
-The type of support is dependent on the Childs individual learning and complexity of needs, and is intended to enable access to the curriculum and overcome the barriers to learning identified.
-This support is described on a provision map, which although does not detail the individual learner names, describes the interventions and actions that we undertake at Parkside school to support all of our learners.
-We modify the provision map regularly, and it changes every year, as our learners and their needs change.
-The provision map for 2016-17 is available our website:
+The type of support is dependent on the child's individual learning and complexity of needs, and is intended to enable access to the curriculum and overcome the barriers to learning identified.
+This is collated on provision map software.
+We look to identify interventions we need regularly, as our learners and their needs change.

-Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.
+Our curriculum map and interventions are shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.

 Funding for SEN

 The Parkside School receives funding directly to the school from the Local Authority to support the needs of learners with SEN.